tgh/FiLTH/doc/README.md

     - `sudo apt-get install ant`

-    - *This may not be required:* Download **ant-contrib-1.0b3.jar** [here](http://sourceforge.net/projects/ant-contrib/files/ant-contrib/1.0b3/ant-contrib-1.0b3-bin.tar.gz/download), extract the contents, and place the jar file (found in ant-contrib, the root directory of the extracted content) in /usr/share/ant/lib (create the dir if it doesn't exist)--there is a danger this could be oerriden if you ever upgrade ant; as an alternative you can place the jar in $HOME/.ant/lib.
+    - Download **ant-contrib-1.0b3.jar** [here](http://sourceforge.net/projects/ant-contrib/files/ant-contrib/1.0b3/ant-contrib-1.0b3-bin.tar.gz/download), extract the contents, and place the jar file (found in ant-contrib, the root directory of the extracted content) in /usr/share/ant/lib (create the dir if it doesn't exist)--there is a danger this could be oerriden if you ever upgrade ant; as an alternative you can place the jar in $HOME/.ant/lib.
 [Ant-Contrib](http://ant-contrib.sourceforge.net/tasks/tasks/index.html) provides a number of useful tasks such as `foreach` and `if`.

     - Add an environment variable for ant's home directory (probably /usr/share/ant): **ANT_HOME**